stiebels/plantuml-e2e-action/README.md

 in the `tests` directory and exports it as PUML file as well as SVG to the `diagrams` directory.
 Subsequently, the changed files are committed and pushed to the repository.

-Note that passing of the parameters `puml_version` as well as `py2puml_version` is optional and both default to `latest`.
-However, it's recommended to pin down their versions.
 ```yaml
 name: My workflow
 on: